 10 Trailblazing Women in Tech History

-Technology is often cited as an industry with low equality in employment gender representation, a trend that trailblazing women have been challenging now for decades.
-As part of the week of International Women’s Day, we take a look at 10 Trailblazing Women in Technology History!
+Technology is often cited as an industry with low equality in employment gender representation, a trend that trailblazing women have been challenging now for decades – here’s a list of ten of the most influential women in technology history!

 1. Jean E. Sammet – The Creator of the First Widely Used Programming Language